 And speaking of resourcefulness, Parmesan rind is one of our go-to flavor bombs in this soup.
 We store used Parmesan rinds in our cheese drawer for things like this soup.
 By throwing the rind in while everything is cooking, the cheesy flavor infuses into the broth and imparts a unique depth of flavor.

-Shortcut Savvy Soup
+Shortcut Savvy Ideas

 We all have those days when we need a shortcut without compromising quality.
 Feel free to use canned beans or frozen vegetables if you’re short on time.
 They work perfectly and reduce the cooking time significantly.